Alberto Malesani

 Alberto Malesani ([alˈbɛrto maleˈzaːni]; born 5 June 1954) is an Italian football manager and former player.
-As a manager, he is mostly remembered for his successful spell with Parma during the late 1990s, where he won the Coppa Italia, the UEFA Cup, and the Supercoppa Italiana.
+As a manager, he is mostly remembered for his successful spell with Parma during the late 1990s, with whom they won the Coppa Italia, the UEFA Cup, and the Supercoppa Italiana.

-Career
+Playing career

+Malesani played as a midfielder throughout his career; although he was known for his good feet and tactical sense, his performances were often inconsistent and limited by his lack of pace and movement, and he spent his brief and unremarkable playing career in the lower divisions of Italian football.
+Malesani's career as player was mostly spent on a Veronese amateur team Audace S. Michele, where he obtained a promotion from Serie D to Serie C in 1976–77, appearing fourteen times during the season.
+He retired from playing football at the age of 24.

+Managerial career

 Early career and breakthrough at Chievo

-Malesani career as player was mostly spent on a Veronese amateur team Audace S. Michele, where he obtained a promotion from Serie D to Serie C in 1976–77, appearing fourteen times on that season.
-He retired from playing football at the age of 24, and worked at Canon in Amsterdam, where he studied the Ajax Amsterdam total football training methods.
-His passion for coaching was so great, that on his honeymoon, he decided to go to Barcelona in order to watch Johan Cruijff's coaching sessions at Barcelona FC.
+Upon retiring, Malesani worked at Canon in Amsterdam, where he studied the Ajax Amsterdam total football training methods.
+His passion for coaching was so great, that on his honeymoon, he decided to go and watch Johan Cruyff's coaching sessions at Barcelona.

 Malesani left his job at Canon in 1990 order to pursue a coaching career at Serie C1 team Chievo for the Allievi youth squad.
 In 1991, he is assistant of head coach Carlo De Angelis in the first team, and in 1993 he becomes head coach himself.
 His first season as head coach ended in a historical promotion to Serie B for then-unknown Chievo.

 Fiorentina, Parma and UEFA Cup triumph

-Malesani left Chievo in 1997, after three impressive Serie B seasons and a narrowly missed promotion in the Serie A league in order to become Fiorentina's boss, in what was his first stint in the Italian top flight.
+Malesani left Chievo in 1997, after three Serie B seasons and a narrowly missed promotion in the Serie A league in order to become Fiorentina's boss, in what was his first stint in the Italian top flight.

 A good Fiorentina season convinced Parma to appoint Malesani as new head coach in 1998, where he won a Coppa Italia, a UEFA Cup, an Italian Super Cup and obtained two fourth places before being sacked during the 2000–01 season.

 From Verona to Panathinaikos and Udinese

 After losing his job at Parma, Malesani then coached Verona and Modena, failing to save the clubs from relegation in both cases; successively he moved abroad to coach Greek side Panathinaikos.
 Panathinaikos remains the club with the highest percentage of wins in Malesani's career to date (60%).

 Malesani was appointed coach of Udinese in January 2007, as replacement for Giovanni Galeone.
-He led his side to a not particularly impressive tenth place in the 2006–07 Serie A final table, only seven points far from relegation, being not confirmed for the following season.
+He led his side to tenth place in the 2006–07 Serie A final table, only seven points far from relegation, being not confirmed for the following season.
 On 27 November 2007 he was unveiled as Empoli's new head coach, replacing Luigi Cagni.
-He was axed on 31 March 2008 following a 2–0 home defeat to U.C.
-Sampdoria which left Empoli down in last place in the league table.
+He was axed on 31 March 2008 following a 2–0 home defeat to Sampdoria which left Empoli down in last place in the league table.